din/compose/README.md

 ###  5.2. <a name='EmittersChaining'></a>Emitters Chaining

 It's possible to produce a chain of emitters to alter the outcome of a previous emitter in such a way.
-Chaining of emitters is similar to chaining multiple `Publisher` together in Combine.
+Chaining emitters is similar to chaining multiple `Publisher` together in Combine.
 There are several predefined emitters which are scoped under the `Emitters` structure.

 ####  5.2.1. <a name='Debounce'></a>Debounce